galette/galettedoc/source/development/plugins.rst

       ]
    );

 The use of the ``$module['root']`` ensures the file you are trying to load is the one of your plugin.
-Without that, if Galette or another plugin provides a `file.tpl` file, it may be loaded from your plugin, and this won't work.
+Without that, if Galette or another plugin provides a `file.tpl` file, it may be loaded frinstead of the one from your plugin, and this won't work.
 Then, ``file.tpl`` is core file ``file.tpl``, and ``file:[abcde]file.tpl`` the ``file.tpl`` file from plugin which identifier is ``abcde``.

 .. note::